franciscop/server-next/docs/tutorials/b. Sign in with GitHub using OAuth.md

-# Sign in with GitHub
+# Sign in with GitHub using OAuth

 Add "Sign in with GitHub" to an app: log users in, protect a route, and let them log out.
 The same steps work for any OAuth provider.